spack/spack/lib/spack/docs/packaging_guide.rst

    depends_on("python@2.4:2.6")

-Version ranges in Spack are *inclusive*, so ``2.4:2.6`` means any version greater than or equal to ``2.4.0`` and lesser than or equal to ``2.6.infinity``.
+Version ranges in Spack are *inclusive*, so ``2.4:2.6`` means any version greater than or equal to ``2.4`` and lesser than or equal to any ``2.6.x``.
 If you want to specify that a package works with any version of Python 3 (or higher), this would look like:

 .. code-block:: python